Geo96R/website-project/README.md

 ## Deployment

 ### Automated CI/CD (Recommended)
-This project uses GitHub Actions + ArgoCD for full GitOps:
+This project uses GitHub Actions for deployments:
 - **Docker Build**: Automatically builds and pushes to GHCR on push to main
-- **ArgoCD**: Watches Git repo and auto-deploys K8s changes
+- **Kubernetes Deploy**: Auto-deploys via `kubectl rollout restart` after image push
 - **Terraform**: Manages Cloudflare DNS, WAF, and SSL automatically

+**Note on ArgoCD:** I've included an ArgoCD GitOps setup in `k8s-demo/argocd/` as a demonstration.
+I'm not using it for actual deployments here because my production `k8s/` directory is kept private (not in Git) for security reasons, which makes GitOps impractical in a public repo.
+If you're setting this up in your own environment with a private repository, you can use ArgoCD for full GitOps automation and remove the `kubectl rollout restart` step from the GitHub Actions workflow.

-See `.github/workflows/` for pipeline configs and `k8s/argocd/` for GitOps setup.
+See `.github/workflows/` for pipeline configs and `k8s-demo/argocd/` for GitOps demonstration.

 ### Infrastructure Management
 Cloudflare is managed via Terraform: